Stephanie loves trying out new recipes and sharing family favorites! If you enjoy these recipes, please be sure to share your rating below!

-When you grill fruit, you bring out natural sugars through the caramelizing process and its texture, taste, and temperature is changed.
+When you grill fruit, you bring out its natural sugars through the caramelizing process and its texture, taste, and temperature is changed.
 If you've never enjoyed it before, your mouth will be in for a pleasant surprise.
 A sweet, caramel-tasting fruit side dish can be a tasty side for burgers, hot dogs, and more.
-Think of it as "grown up fruit salad."
+Think of it as "grown-up fruit salad."

 Worried about high sugar desserts?
 Diabetics and anyone else watching their waistline will love it.
 So, pull out the BBQ and let's get ready to grill!

 Varies depending on amount of fruit prepared.

 You can grill just about any kind that grows.
 But, for best results, you'll want to follow these tips and techniques:

 - Shop for fresh, firm, ripe (but not overly so) fruit the day you plan on grilling.
 Pick items that have clear skin and no bruising.
 Things that are in season will have the best flavor, as well.
 A mealy apple will still taste bad even if you try to grill it!

 - Organic produce may cost a bit more, but is a healthier option—pesticides used in regular farming can leave a toxic residue that is difficult to wash or cook off.

 - Types that are high in natural sugars are your best bet.
 Stone fruits (peaches, plums, apricots) are delicious.
 Pineapple is also a perennial favorite.
 Any kind that is large and firm enough to stand up to the grill will work well (apple slices, pears, oranges, strawberries).
 You can also try grilling certain soft types (bananas, mangoes) in their peels.